-The landscape is a smorgasbord of fire, ice, and hot springs; while the air is gloriously fresh and the sky a unique shade of blue that you'll always remember.
+The scenery is an assortment of fire, ice, and hot springs, while the air is refreshingly clean, and the sky has a unique shade of blue that you'll always remember.
 However, the price you pay for this experience is dealing with intense and unpredictable weather.
 Even during summer months, it's possible to encounter snow!

-So how do you pack for a destination that seems to pack a planet’s worth of landscape and weather into one trail?
-And what should you bring for a multi-day hike where you won’t have access to electricity?
-We’re glad you asked…
+So, how do you pack for a destination that offers a world's worth of landscapes and weather in one trail?
+What do you need to bring for a multi-day hike where electricity might not be available?

 The Importance of Layering Whilst Trekking